Articles of Association

 The directors, who attended the Board of Directors’ meeting through electronic media with the same procedures and terms as mentioned above, shall be deemed to be the attendance of the Board of Directors’ meeting which can be counted to constitute a quorum for Board of Directors’ meeting and shall be deemed to be the legally meeting.

 Decision of the Board of Directors’ Meeting shall be made by majority votes.
 Each Director shall have one vote.
 Any Director who has interest in any matter shall not be entitled to vote on such matter.
 In the case of equal voting, the Chairman of the meeting shall have additional casting vote.

-In convening the Board of Directors’ Meeting, the Chairman or the assigned person shall send a notice of the meeting to the directors not less than seven (7) days in advance of the meeting date.
-Except in cases of urgency or for the purpose of reserving the rights or interest of the Company, the notice of the meeting may be sent by other means and be held earlier.
+In convening the Board of Directors’ Meeting, the Chairman or the assigned person shall send a notice of the meeting to the directors not less than the period specified by law.
+Except in cases of urgency or for the purpose of reserving the rights or interest of the Company, the notice of the meeting may be sent by electronic means or other means and be held earlier.

 The Company may send a summoning notice for a Board of Directors’ meeting including its related documents by an electronic mail.
 In this regard, the person charged with arranging the meeting must keep a copy of the summoning notice and its related documents as evidence, which may be stored in electronic data format.